 Part ticulars For the year ended For the year ended

 March 31, 2023 March 31, 2022

-(a) Gross amount required to be spent b Gross amount required to be spent by the Parent company during the year 2,88.22
+(a) Gross amount required to be spent b 4,53.20 2,88.22

 (b) Amount spent during the year on :

 (i) Construction / acquisition of any ass ets -

 (i) On purpose other than (i) above 4,74.36 3,75.48

 (c) Shortfall at the end of the year -

 (d) Total of previous year shortfall -

 (e) Reason for shortfall -

-(f) Nature of CSR activities Eradicating hunger, poverty and malnutrition, promoting health care including contribution to the Swatch Bharat Kosh set-up by the Central Government for the promotion of sanitation and makin available safe drinking water. •
+(f) Nature of CSR activities 1.
+Eradicating hunger, poverty and malnutrition, promoting health care including Swatch Bharat Kosh set-up by the Central Government for the promotion of san available safe drinking water.

 2. Medical and health care.

-3. Promoting education including special education and employment enhancing vocation skill especially among children, women, elderly and the differently abled and livelihood enhancemen projects.
-3
+3. Promoting education including special education especially among children, women, elderly and the c projects. ' ' 3

 4. Rural Development projects.

 5. Women empowerment

 6. Animal Welfare and Rural Development projects

 7. Food Relied

 8. Promotion of Sports

 (g) Details of related party expenditure -

-(h) Provision with respect to a liability incu obligation rred on entering into a contractual -
+(h) Provision with respect to a liability incurred on entering into a contractual obligation